Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 <p style="text-align: center; font-style: italic;"> The Air Quality Index (AQI) categories. </p>

 One final summary:
- - The EPA uses standard formulas to turn non-intuitive pollutant concentration data into a more intuitive Air Quality Index, or AQI
+ - The EPA uses standard formulas to turn non-intuitive pollutant concentration data into the more intuitive Air Quality Index (AQI)
  - AQI ranges from 0 to 500, which lower numbers signifying better air quality
- - The AQI reported on a given day is the highest AQI among the 5 primary pollutants it is calculated for (ozone, PM2.5 aka particle pollution, carbon monoxide, sulfur dioxide, and nitrogen dioxide)
+ - The AQI reported on a given day is the highest AQI among the 5 primary pollutants (ozone, PM2.5 (particle pollution), carbon monoxide, sulfur dioxide, and nitrogen dioxide)
+  - If two or more pollutants have AQI values above 100 on a given day, the highest AQI will be announced, with warnings for both pollutants included in the accompanying message.
   - In large cities (more than 350,000 people), state and local agencies are required to report the AQI to the public daily
- - When the AQI is above 100, agencies must report which groups (such as children or people with asthma), may be sensitive to that pollutant.
- - If two or more pollutants have AQI values above 100 on a given day,agencies must report all the groups that are sensitive to those pollutants.
-For example, if a community’s AQI is 120 for ozone and 105 for particle pollution, the AQI value for that day would be announced as 120 for ozone.
-The announcements would note that particle pollution levels were also high, and would alert groups sensitive to ozone or particle pollution about how to protect their health.

 Equipped with that background, we can start looking at the data.